 Melbourne is one of the most vibrant cities in Australia, with its population growing more rapidly compared to Sydney.
 As a result, property developers are scrambling to meet the demand.
 Admittedly, the pandemic slowed down the economic activity to a halt, not just in Melbourne but also across the globe, as well.
 However, Melbourne has a lot of things going for it, which makes it an attractive destination for homebuyers.
 As restrictions on open houses and inspections are lifted, you can expect increased activity in the real estate market.
+Also, before building a dream house prefer a new home warranty that helps to prevent you from structure defect.

 When you move to Melbourne, you have plenty of choices to find your home.
 From high-rise condominiums, row houses, multi-level luxury homes, to a single-storey private dwelling, you will likely find one that will fit your budget.
 However, to build your dream home, you need to work with a contractor who can build a display home in Melbourne and start from scratch rather than embark on a home reno project.